Plush TV Jazz-Rock Party

 Plush TV Jazz-Rock Party is a live video recording of a PBS In the Spotlight special on Steely Dan, released in 2000.
-This video focuses on a special concert, recorded live in January 2000 at the Sony Studios in New York City, New York, and features tracks from their (at the time) unreleased album Two Against Nature but also contains additional documentary footage.
+This video focuses on a special concert, recorded live in January 2000 at Sony Studios in New York City, New York, and features tracks from their (at the time) unreleased album Two Against Nature (2000) but also contains additional documentary footage.

 Track listing

 All songs composed by Walter Becker and Donald Fagen.